darakian/ddh/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/wv7tcfn0a7grjnv6?svg=true)](https://ci.appveyor.com/project/darakian/ddh)

 # The **D**irectory **D**ifferential **h**Tool
+DDH traverses input directories and their subdirectories.
+It also hashes files as needed and reports findings.

-The H is silent.
-This tool is called DDH for two very good reasons
+The H in "hTool" is silent.

+This tool is called DDH for two very good reasons.
 * DDT is a dangerous pesticide
 * I mistyped when I created the project

-DDH traverses input directories and their subdirectories.
-It also hashes files as needed and reports findings.

 ## Install
 * Install [Rust](https://www.rust-lang.org/en-US/install.html)